Philippine Mythology Gods and Goddesses: An Ultimate Guide

 Based on the early accounts of Spanish conquistador Miguel de Loarca, the ancient Tagalogs believed in one creator god.
 However, they didn’t have the power to communicate with him directly.
 An intercessor or “middleman” was required.

-Aside from the deities and the souls of the departed, the ancient Tagalogs also venerated animals like the crocodiles, believing that these wild beasts contained the human souls.
+Aside from the deities and the souls of the departed, the ancient Tagalogs also venerated animals like crocodiles, believing that these wild beasts contained human souls.
 On the other hand, a tigmamanukan bird flying across someone’s path was considered an omen.
 Depending on the direction of its flight, this bird could foretell whether an expedition would end up a success or disaster.

 Also known as Abba, this highest-ranking deity was described as “may kapal sa lahat,” or the creator of everything.
-His origin is unknown but his name suggests Hindu influences.
+His origin is unknown, but his name suggests Hindu influences.
 According to William Henry Scott, Bathala was derived from the Sanskrit bhattara which means “noble lord.”

 From his abode in the sky called Kawalhatian, this deity looks over mankind.
 He’s pleased when his people follow his rules, giving everything they need to the point of spoiling them (hence, the bahala na philosophy).
 But mind you, this powerful deity could also be cruel sometimes, sending lightning and thunder to those who sin against him.

 Interesting fact: Other indigenous groups in Luzon also believed in a creator god, but they didn’t call him Bathala.
 For instance, the Bontoks and Kankanays of the Central Cordillera considered Lumawig the “creator of all things and the preserver of life.”
-This deity later sired two pretty daughters–Bugan, the goddess of romance; and Obban, the goddess of reproduction.
+This deity later sired two pretty daughters–Bugan, the goddess of romance, and Obban, the goddess of reproduction.

 Those from Benguet honored Apo as their highest-ranking deity.
 Ifugaos, meanwhile, called their own Kabunian.
 The latter was believed to have inhabited the “fifth region of the universe,” and was assisted by other minor gods, among them Tayaban, the firefly-looking god of death; Gatui, the god of practical jokes who was also blamed for causing miscarriages among Ifugao mothers; Hidit, gods of the rituals responsible for giving punishments to those who broke taboos; and Bulol (or bulul), the famous Ifugao rice god worshiped in the form of small wooden statues resembling their ancestors.

-Lesser divinities also assisted Malayari in carrying out his tasks, among them Akasi, god of health and sickness; Manglubar, god of powerful living whose task was to “pacify angry hearts”; and the guardian angel Mangalabar, the god of good grace.
+Lesser divinities also assisted Malayari in carrying out his tasks, among them Akasi, the god of health and sickness; Manglubar, the god of powerful living whose task was to “pacify angry hearts”; and the guardian angel Mangalabar, the god of good grace.

 If Bathala was the boss, the other lesser deities who lived with him in the sky were his assistants.
 Each of these lower-ranking gods and goddesses had specific responsibilities.
-One of them was Idianale (Idiyanale or Idianali in other sources), the goddess of labor and good deeds.
+One was Idianale (Idiyanale or Idianali in other sources), the goddess of labor and good deeds.